 The Historic Laugarbrekka on the Snæfellsnes Peninsula and Guðríður Þorbjarnardóttir

 Here Guðríður is depicted as a strong, adventurous woman, which she was for sure.

-In April 2022 this beautiful statue got stolen and returned again a couple of days later.
+In April 2022 this beautiful statue got stolen and returned a couple of days later.

+The Historic Laugarbrekka on the Snæfellsnes Peninsula and Guðríður Þorbjarnardóttir